-4.1.1 Organization capability

-The organization of the information using the VIPAR system was very successful.
+4.1.1 Organization capability Organization of the acquired information using the VIPAR system was very successful.
 In an experiment comparing the organization of news articles done manually, versus organized by VIPAR, results favor VIPAR as the preferred method.
 The experiment involved searching a collection of newspapers for key terms that produced a number of relevant news articles.
 This collection of articles was then manually organized based on the contents of the articles.
 Following this manual process, VIPAR was then used to organize the same set of articles, and the results from both methods were compared.
 For example, one experiment was performed on September 21, 2001, searching on the phrase "nuclear weapons."
-At the time, five newspapers were in the VIPAR system, the Japan Times, the Pacific Islands Report, Inside China Today, Russia Today, and the Sydney Morning Herald.
-The results of this search produced 10 articles, with various titles (see text box).
+At the time, five newspapers were in the VIPAR system, the Japan Times, the Pacific Islands Report, Inside China Today, Russia Today, and the Sydney